uuk0/PyCodeCompiler/README.md

 The compiler can create two internal variables not sharing the same name, both having a strict type in this scope.

+Currently, the compiler forbids in some cases reassigning with another data type.

 ## Dynamic Types in Objects

 A variable might hold a certain type, e.g. int, float, long, ...,